 After posting your transaction, your command line interface will provide you with the transaction's hash, which you can query using the cheqd Block Explorer below:

 There are a number of reasons why a transaction may fail.
 Here are two examples:

-If you encounter a problem, try to troubleshoot it first, and then ask for help on the cheqd Technical Help forum.
+If you encounter a problem, try to troubleshoot it first, and then ask for help.
 We also encourage you to propose edits to this document as the Network progresses so that it can improve for future use.